 Why Is Maximalism Happening?

-As the more upbeat mood of 2021 leads to a design exuberance in fashion and home décor, there is a new generation of affluent homeowners and apartment dwellers who were too young to enjoy the flamboyant styles that defined glamour in the 1980s and ’90s.
+As the more upbeat mood leads to a design exuberance in fashion and home décor, there is a new generation of affluent homeowners and apartment dwellers who were too young to enjoy the flamboyant styles that defined glamour in the 1980s and ’90s.
 Growing up as fans of the TV and pop culture phenomenon of Keeping Up With the Kardashians, however, Gen Ys and Millennials are now seizing the opportunity to express themselves in opulent style without any throwback tackiness.

 How to Do It